 Just like aphids, the first step is to hose them off before applying any beneficial insects.
 This removes the unsightly sooty mold and provides a better target for the predators.

 Any fruit grower will tell you about what kind of pest birds can be, but, in the natural web, birds are, once again, far more important as a beneficial.
 Sure they will peck ripe fruit for a few weeks.
 I’m sure they consider it a reward for the tireless work they were doing for you for the rest of the year.
 Birds are the main predators of caterpillars, moths, borers etc. Some are very well adapted, some, are generalists.
 Swallows eat flying, adult insects.
 Sparrows and tits eat scale and crawling insects.
 Woodpeckers eat boring and burrowing insect.
+Hummingbirds will pick off single aphids from a stem.
 Asparagus beetles only fear birds, as do potato beetles, and flea beetles and Japanese beetles.

 Grow plants that assist birds.
 California quail absolutely love the Asparagus beetle.
 Grow plants and grasses in your garden, or behind it, that support nesting, and offer shelter from your cat.
 If you love trees, you should know that the most important tree in your garden is the dead one.
 This is the home for the Woodpeckers, your only friend when it comes to borers and burrowers.
 Dead or dying trees can be unsightly, but humans need to re-adjust their sense of aesthetics anyway.
 For safety reasons, dead trees in a populated landscape need to be managed, but leave the stump as high as possible, or at least 15 feet.
 This is too tall for your cat and offers enough protection to encourage a woodpecker into your landscape.